CKrawczyk/dapc-react/README.md

 Dragon Age table top RPG character sheet using react.js

 ## app/lib
-The `app/lib` contains files with the information contained in the Dragon Age core rule book.
-As I can't provide this information here, the format for each of these files is as follows.
+The files in `app/lib` contain information from the Dragon Age [core rule book](http://greenroninstore.com/products/dragon-age-rpg-core-rulebook).
+ As I can't provide this information here, the format for each of these files/folders is as follows.

 ### focus.js
 Each stat has a object of the form: